RobotGroup-PLANET408/datastream_io/README.md

 ## 5. License
 We are still working on improving the code reliability.
 For any technical issues, please contact Weihao Lei <whlei20000419@whu.edu.cn>.

+## 6. History / Events
+* **2025.03.01** - The *(Version 1.0.0)*:  This version can extract GNSS raw data from Vision-RTK2(Fixposition) and convert as RobotGVINS format to process.
+It can also extract GNSS raw data in RINEX 3.0x format and convert as RobotGVINS format.
+Thanks to the contribution of Lei weihao.
+* **2025.07.04** - The *(Version 1.1.0)*:  This version can receive GNSS raw data from Vision-RTK2(Fixposition), convert as RobotGVINS format, and publish as ros messages to process.
+It can also receive GNSS raw data from RTCM3 TCP stream and publish as ros messages.
+Thanks to the contribution of Yan zhehua, Zhao yueqing, Lei weihao.
+* **2025.07.20** - The *(Version 1.1.1)*:  This version integrated the codes, fixed some problems, and can read configuration files to process data conversion.
+Thanks to the contribution of Lei weihao